 Whether your knowledge of the Spanish language starts and ends with "hola" or you're a fluent speaker, there’s a twice-weekly Spanish lesson that's right for you!
 Taught by our CCS staff at the Home-Base, each level targets specific language goals based on your abilities.
 Whether you're looking for the basics - donde esta el baño? - or local Costa Rican slang to help you connect with the neighborhood kids, we've got you covered.

-HIKE OROSI VALLEY
+OROSI VALLEY TREK

-Hike through one of the first settled places in Costa Rica.
+Trek through one of the first settled places in Costa Rica.
 Here you’ll tour the mountain valley—relaxing and bonding with other volunteers, meeting farmers and artisans, visiting very old churches, and maybe sampling guava, a tropical fruit with a fusion of tastes like pear and strawberry.